 - Shooting on-location really eats-up a lot of time.
-“A quick run to a couple spots just a few miles down the road” takes more time than you’d expect.
-You’re not just going to hop out of the car, take a few quick snaps and move on — the photographer needs time to set-up lighting and check other factors to ensure the shots look great.
-If you must go on-location, “newlyweds only” is usually faster and easier than taking the entire wedding party with you.
+You’re not just going to hop out of the car, take a few quick snaps and drive off — your photographer may need time to adjust lighting and other factors to ensure the shots look great.
+If you must go on-location, “newlyweds only” is usually faster and easier than taking the entire wedding party.

-Although many venues offer a 4-hour reception as the default, many couples opt to add an extra hour so they can stretch the cocktail hour out by another 30 minutes.
+Although many venues offer a 4-hour reception as the default, many couples add an extra hour (or more) so they can extend cocktail hour to 90 minutes.
 This provides more time for the post-ceremony photo shoot, but going much longer than 90 minutes can make guests antsy for dinner.

 #5: Dinner Hour Was Well Over an Hour

 Although the default estimate for dinner is one hour, every venue handles dinner differently.
 Again, communication is key: once your menu and guest count are confirmed, ask your catering director for a realistic estimate on how much time to budget for dinner.